HenriqueRadical/41549_HCI_LogBookTemplate/stage1_context/heuristic_evaluations/expert3_heuristic_evaluation_workbook.md

 | Another thing   | 4            |                |

-Every exercise, workout and sections have a clarify icons that seem reasonable intuitive
+Every exercise, workout and sections have clear icons that seem reasonable intuitive.

 # 7 Flexibility and Efficiency of Use
 >	Shortcuts — hidden from novice users — may speed up the interaction for the expert user such that the design can cater to both inexperienced and experienced users.
 Allow users to tailor frequent actions.